ikertxu123/libreria_be-at_mario_nieto/README.md

   - **list1** : list-like
       A list or a column of a dataframe
   - **method** : {"_zero_", "_mean_", "_median_"}, default "_zero_"

-      -"_zero_"
+    - "_zero_"
         All null values are imputed by 0
     -"_mean_"
         All null values will be imputed by the average of the list -"_median_"
         All null values will be imputed by the median of the list.

 ****Returns****:
   Returns the original imputed list